ntmoore/video_analysis_Youtube/README.md

 As this is used (by me) for research and education purposes (ie, I'm not selling the video I had python download), I believe this falls under fair use.
 However, I am not an attorney and this is not legal advice.

+There's a short howto that walks through the video analysis on youtube at [https://youtu.be/dJZ3RiUT_BA](https://youtu.be/dJZ3RiUT_BA).

 Notes on the python code
 1. There's currently an error in the pytube module that pip downloads by default.
 A [stackoverflow](https://stackoverflow.com/questions/54028675/) page pointed me to an updated version of the library.
 2. The code uses the standard Youtube download format in the [pytube](https://pypi.org/project/pytube/) tutorial.
 I'm sure you could make it fancier.